Department of Modern Languages and Comparative Literature Faculty

 Antonietta D’Amelio, a native-born Italian from Lioni, in the Campania region of Italy, has been at Baruch since 1991.
 A Full-time Lecturer in the Department of Modern Languages and Comparative Literature, she holds a B.A. and M.A. in Italian from Hunter College with post-graduate work at New York University.

-Professor D’Amelio teaches elementary to advanced language Italian courses in both face-to-face and hybrid format.
-Her research interests include the Italian Renaissance, the works of Italo Calvino, Italian American immigrant literature, Italian Cinema and Foreign Language Pedagogy and, Second Language Acquisition.
+Professor D’Amelio teaches elementary to advanced language Italian courses as well as comparative literature classes on Italian cinema and culture and the Italian American experience in both face-to-face and hybrid format.
+Her research interests include the Italian Renaissance, the works of Italo Calvino, Italian American immigrant literature, Italian Cinema and Foreign Language Pedagogy, and Second Language Acquisition.

 In addition to her role as Italian language coordinator and advisor, she has also conducted numerous workshops and participated in conferences on the application of technology in language learning as well as best practices for distance learning.